AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ## 3. Shadow Team Feedback

 ### 3.1 Project Output

-None.
+1. One of the suggestion from our shadow team is adding more information in the stakeholder analysis.

+2. There is no project constraint section.

+3. Our shadow team recommand us to show the breakdown of the project cost.

 ### 3.2 Decision Log

-Our shadow team do not find the decision log in excel form.
+One of the shadow team member do not find the decision log in excel form.

+Our shadow team recommend to use Excel spreadsheet to record the decision.
+The table form will will help us to see when the decision occurred and whether or not it was related to the previous decision.

 ### 3.3 Communication